Kevin Wall: Dreamscape Immersive

 In 2016, Wall co-founded Dreamscape Immersive, an entertainment and technology company, with legendary producer Walter Parkes.
-Dreamscape Immersive creates story-based full-roam virtual reality experiences which allow as many as six people at once to explore a virtual 3D environment, seeing fully rendered avatars of one another.
-Wall serves as co-chairman of the company, which received nearly $40 million in investments from film studios, AMC, IMAX, Steven Spielberg, and others.
+Dreamscape Immersive creates story-based full-roam virtual reality experiences allowing as many as six people at once to explore a virtual 3D environment, seeing fully rendered avatars of one another.
+He serves as co-chairman of the company, which received nearly $40 million in investments from film studios, AMC, IMAX, Steven Spielberg, and others.

-Flipper's Roller Boogie Palace

-In 2019, Wall founded Category41, which reintroduced Flipper's Roller Flipper's Roller Boogie Palace, a roller skating rink and nightspot that operated in Los Angeles from 1979-81.
-The new Flipper's opened its first location in New York City's Rockefeller Center in 2022.

-Wall co-founded Flipper's with Liberty Ross, whose father opened the original Flipper's in West Hollywood, California, in 1979, and Jimmy Iovine, an American entrepreneur, record executive and media proprietor best known as the co-founder of Interscope Records and co-founder of Beats Electronics.
-The original Flipper's was dubbed "Studio 54 on wheels".